 From 2005 to 2012 Mark was co-artistic director of the Redshift Music Society, a new music society dedicated to the performance of Canadian composers in alternative venues.
 During this period Redshift produced nearly forty concerts, including the celebrated Vertical Orchestra events in the atrium of the Vancouver Public Library.
 He also helped launch Redshift Records in 2007, as a means of documenting the music of emerging and established Canadian composers.
 Mark remains the principal producer for Redshift Records, and will produce their next release, Ziggurat, featuring trombonist Neal Bennett.

-McGregor’s discography includes Delicate Fires with Tiresias, which features commissioned works by Canadian composers Jocelyn Morlock, Rodney Sharman and Jennifer Butler, and was nominated for a 2008 Western Canadian Music Award.
+McGregor’s discography includes Delicate Fires with Tiresias Duo, which features commissioned works by Canadian composers Jocelyn Morlock, Rodney Sharman and Jennifer Butler, and was nominated for a 2008 Western Canadian Music Award.
 In May 2009, McGregor released his first solo disc, Different Stones: Canadian Music for Multiple Flutes, featuring new works for ten flutes by Christopher Kovarik, Gregory Lee Newsome, James Beckwith Maxwell, Marci Rabe and Jordan Nobles — all recorded multi-track by McGregor.
 This CD was released on the Redshift Records label, and was the recipient of generous funding from the Canada Council for the Arts.
 Different Stones was nominated for “Classical Recording of the Year” at the 2010 Western Canadian Music Awards.
 In the Spring of 2013 Tiresias Duo released their double album, Trade Winds, featuring the music of Canadian and Japanese composers, including Kara Gibbs, Chris Kovarik, Derek Charke, Jean Coulthard, Jo Kondo and Toru Takemitsu.
 December 2013 saw the release of Mark’s new solo CD, Sins & Fantasies, featuring his Seven Deadly Sins project with newly commissioned works by Dorothy Chang, Gregory Lee Newsome, Owen Underhill, Jocelyn Morlock, James Maxwell and Benton Roark, as well a selection of solo flute Fantasias by the 18th century composer Georg Philipp Telemann.